 "Health is a good one to get under your belt," I suggest.
 I don't really care where he goes, I just want Transport for myself.
 I've kept some ideas in reserve so that I can make an impression as soon as I get in.

 "Oh, Yagami, I don't know.
 I think I'll just go for both, like you say.
-Leave it in the hands of Fate."
+Leave it in the hands of Fate.
+Yeah, I'll make it known that I'm open to both and make sure that The Lady hears about it."

 "You're stellar.
 You'd make someone a wonderful wife."